 - Straight-through flow that allows for fast and optimized loading and unloading.

-- Wetted components available in Hastelloy C or SS-316.
+- Wetted components are available in Hastelloy C or SS-316.

 - Spring-loaded and spring-energized PFA, PTFE, and TFM seals.

-- Optional keyed interface which isolates transfer lines and prevents product cross-contamination.
+- An optional keyed interface that isolates transfer lines and prevents product cross-contamination.

 - Available in 1″, 2″ or 3″ sizes.